NOAA Current Watches

 Skokomish River At Potlatch affecting Mason County.

-continue to keep the Skokomish River above flood stage through at
+the river above flood stage through at least Wednesday.

 * WHAT...Minor flooding is occurring and moderate flooding is